-As temperatures rise, the White House launches new extreme heat site
+As temperatures rise, the White House launches new extreme heat maps

 As parts of the world are boiling under record heat, and as the Biden administration’s ambitious climate plans fizzle out, the White House has rolled out a new website to help communities prepare themselves for hotter, deadlier temperatures.

-“This summer, with its oppressive and widespread heatwaves, is likely to be one of the coolest summers of the rest of our lives,” said Secretary of Commerce Gina Raimondo during a press briefing.
+“This summer, with its oppressive and widespread heat waves, is likely to be one of the coolest summers of the rest of our lives,” said Secretary of Commerce Gina Raimondo during a press briefing.
 “That’s pretty scary.”

-With the new online portal, she said, “you could be a mom trying to decide this summer, ‘is it safe for your kids to play outside?
+With the new online portal, she said, “you could be a mom trying to decide this summer, ‘Is it safe for your kids to play outside?
 To go to camp?'”

-The site, built with data from 11 federal agencies, is aimed at local communities, businesses and decision makers, with an emphasis on the places most impacted by extreme heat.
-According to the Centers for Disease Control and Prevention, those are largely Black and Native American communities, as well as poorer urban neighborhoods and very rural places.
+The site, built with data from 11 federal agencies, is aimed at local communities, businesses, and decision makers, with an emphasis on the places most impacted by extreme heat.
+According to the Centers for Disease Control and Prevention (CDC), those are largely Black and Native American communities, as well as poorer urban neighborhoods and very rural places.
 Along with daily temperature data and a range of interactive maps showing real-time and future heat trends, there are links to government and NGO resources and tips on staying cool: avoid physical activity outdoors, find a safe cool place, take cool baths, and hydrate, hydrate, hydrate.

 The centerpiece are the maps and data visualizations that bring together data from various agencies.
 The CDC-powered Heat & Health Tracker lets you scroll back in time to see previous heat advisories—last week, half the country was under a heat advisory—and forward.
 Between 1976 and 2005, residents of Tulsa saw an average of 66 days a year with temperatures above 90 degrees Fahrenheit; by 2050, that number is expected to rise to 107 days.
-By the end of the century, the average annual temperature for the continental US is projected to climb by up to 8.7 degrees Fahrenheit.
+By the end of the century, the average annual temperature for the continental U.S. is projected to climb by up to 8.7 degrees Fahrenheit.
 July 2021 was the hottest month ever recorded on Earth.

 The Extreme Heat hub uses maps to show literal hot spots and future forecasts of heat stress combined with data on vulnerable populations, including older adults, young children, and people with disabilities.
-A page called The Climate Explorer lets you see charts, graphs and maps of extreme weather events, climate changes, and high-tide flooding for any locality, along with “social vulnerability” maps based on Census data.
-A section devoted to urban heat islands— areas with a high ratio of asphalt to green space that can be up to 20 degrees hotter than adjacent areas on hot days—contains links to maps and information for community groups who want to apply for funding to help map their own cities.
+A page called The Climate Explorer lets you see charts, graphs, and maps of extreme weather events, climate changes, and high-tide flooding for any locality, along with “social vulnerability” maps based on Census data.
+A section devoted to urban heat islands—areas with a high ratio of asphalt to green space that can be up to 20 degrees hotter than adjacent areas on hot days—contains links to maps and information for community groups who want to apply for funding to help map their own cities.

 There are also resources for city planners, public health officials, and hospitals struggling to cope with a surge in heat-sick patients.
-“Currently, few health systems have heat action plans and heat exposure is rarely integrated into real-time clinical health decision-making for patients,” Cecilia Sorensen, M.D., associate professor and director of the Global Consortium on Climate and Health Education at Columbia University, said in a statement shared by NOAA.
+“Currently, few health systems have heat action plans, and heat exposure is rarely integrated into real-time clinical health decision-making for patients,” Dr. Cecilia Sorensen, associate professor and director of the Global Consortium on Climate and Health Education at Columbia University, said in a statement shared by the National Oceanic and Atmospheric Administration (NOAA).
 “These new tools will allow health systems easy access to the information they need to promote climate-readiness and heat-resiliency, ultimately improving patient and community health outcomes while reducing system-wide impacts and improving the efficiency of health systems.”

-The website was one of the earliest initiatives of the Biden administration’s National Climate Task Force and its Working Group on Extreme Heat, one of a handful of inter-agency groups meant to bring together climate know-how from across the administration.
-The site itself was built by the National Integrated Heat Health Information System, or NIHHIS, a seven-year-old collaboration between the National Atmospheric and Oceanic Administration (NOAA) and the CDC, with technical support from mapping company Esri.
-The data sets are open access, intended to boost their use by local decision-makers or even app developers.
+The website was one of the earliest initiatives of the Biden administration’s National Climate Task Force and its Working Group on Extreme Heat, one of a handful of interagency groups meant to bring together climate know-how from across the administration.
+The site itself was built by the National Integrated Heat Health Information System, or NIHHIS, a seven-year-old collaboration between NOAA and the CDC, with technical support from mapping company Esri.
+The data sets are open access, intended to boost their use by local decision makers or even app developers.

 “The creation of heat.gov is an exciting milestone for this interagency program because it is now the premier starting point for decision makers and the public to find important and timely heat-related information,” Hunter Jones, climate and health project manager at the NOAA Climate Program Office, said in an email.
 “We look forward to working with our partner agencies to continue to improve information and resources available to support heat resilience in the future.”